Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Masses, axial charges, strong and electromagnetic decays of heavy hadrons

 \subsubsection{Singly heavy baryons}

-As the heavy flavor siblings of the nucleons, the electromagnetic properties of the heavy baryons are of particular relevance to their inner structures.
+{As the heavy flavor siblings of the nucleons, the electromagnetic properties of the singly heavy baryons at low energies are {sensitive to} their inner constituents, structures and the corresponding chiral dynamics of the light diquarks}.
 The experimentalists are trying to measure the charm baryon dipole moments (particularly $\Lambda_c^+,\Xi_c^+$) at LHC~\cite{Aiola:2020yam}.
 Before giving the systematic applications of $\chi$PT to the electromagnetic properties of the singly heavy baryons, we first briefly review the works from other frameworks in this field.
 The electromagnetic properties of the singly heavy baryons have been studied with the bag models~\cite{Bose:1980vy,Simonis:2018rld,Bernotas:2012nz,Bernotas:2013eia,Zhang:2021yul}, the various quark models~\cite{Barik:1983ics,Ivanov:1996fj,Ivanov:1999bk,Tawfiq:1999cf,Julia-Diaz:2004yqv,Kumar:2005ei,Faessler:2006ft,Sharma:2010vv,Majethiya:2011ry,Wang:2017kfr,Hazra:2021lpa}, the QCD sum rules~\cite{Zhu:1997as,Zhu:1998ih,Aliev:2008ay,Aliev:2008sk,Wang:2010xfj,Aliev:2011bm,Agamaliev:2016fou}, the hyper central model~\cite{Patel:2007gx}, the Skyrme model~\cite{Oh:1991ws,Oh:1995eu}, the pion mean-field approach~\cite{Yang:2018uoj,Yang:2019tst,Kim:2021xpp}, and the bound-state approach~\cite{Scholl:2003ip}.
 Meanwhile, the {\it ab initio} calculations in lattice QCD have been performed to investigate the electromagnetic properties of the singly heavy baryons.
 For example, in Refs.~\cite{Bahtiyar:2015sga,Bahtiyar:2016dom}, Bahtiyar {\it et al} studied the $\Omega_c^\ast\to\Omega_c\gamma$ and $\Xi_c^\prime\to\Xi_c\gamma$ transitions in $2+1$-flavor lattice QCD, where the radiative decay widths, electric and magnetic form factors, as well as the magnetic moments are computed (see also~\cite{Can:2013tna,Can:2015exa} for the charmed and charmed-strange baryons).